giantswarm/docs/src/content/guides/advanced-coredns-configuration/index.md

 ```

 On cluster creation the ConfigMap is empty and below-mentioned defaults will be applied to the final CoreDNS deployment.
 To customize any of the configuration options, you just need to add the respective line(s) in the data field of the user ConfigMap.

+__Warning:__ Please do not edit any of the other CoreDNS related resources.
+Only the user ConfigMap is safe to edit.

 ## Cache Settings